elephant-graveyard/pd/README.md

 ### pd current-shift

-Displays which shift ist currently on-call (if shifts are configured in the `.pd.yml` file).
+Displays which shift is currently on-call (if shifts are configured in the `.pd.yml` file).

 ### pd set-own-shift [shift-name]